android/user-interface-samples/AppWidget/README.md

 This sample demonstrates how to use the new Widgets APIs introduced in API level 31.
 The new set of APIs allows an application to build more engaging and beautiful widgets.
-The initial set of new APIs focuses on improving existing RemoteViews APIs.
+The initial set of new APIs focuses on improving existing [`RemoteViews`](https://developer.android.com/reference/android/widget/RemoteViews) APIs.

 ## Improve your app's widget picker experience [(docs)](https://developer.android.com/about/versions/12/features/widgets#improve-widget-picker-experience)

 ### Add scalable widget previews to the widget picker [(docs)](https://developer.android.com/about/versions/12/features/widgets#add-scalable-widget-previews)

-In Android 12, the widget preview displayed in the widget picker consists of a scalable preview, which you’ll provide as an XML layout set to the widget's default size.
+Starting in Android 12 the widget preview displayed in the widget picker consists of a scalable preview, which you’ll provide as an XML layout set to the widget's default size.
 Previously, the widget preview was a static drawable resource, in some cases leading to previews not accurately reflecting widgets after they were added to the home screen.

 To implement scalable widget previews, use the [`previewLayout`](https://developer.android.com/reference/android/appwidget/AppWidgetProviderInfo#previewLayout) attribute of the `appwidget-provider` element to provide an XML layout instead: